pixa-pics/pixa-pics.github.io/README.md

 Philosophy is the science of estimating value, but technology is the value of estimating science.
 All that we perform in IT is described for humans and encoded for a machine, compassion, and vigilance are required to code along with knowledge.
 -Affolter Matias

-# Credit
+# Licence

- * All emoji (Tweemoji) by Twitter
+ * All splendid emoji (Tweemoji) by Twitter.
- * Illustrations by Undraw and Manypixels
+ * Illustrations magically found on Undraw and ManyPixels.
- * Sound effects by Google
+ * Awesome sound effects by Google.
- * Music on home page by Red Eclipse (video game) and in the editor by Nikola Tesla (inventor)
+ * Great music on home page arrival by Red Eclipse (video game) and piano melody in the editor by Nikola Tesla (inventor).
+ * Read the licence we legally adopted in our repository!